 If your child is an arithmetic genius, then great!
 That’s his strength, and you can encourage him in that.

 But if he doesn’t ever master calculus or differential equations, or even algebra, not to worry.
-Math wasn’t my subject either, and I never got past algebra II.
+Arithmetic wasn’t my subject either, and I never got past algebra II.

 Let your child’s abilities and strengths be your guide, and bring her as far as she can go.
 But don’t sweat it if she has a lot of trouble along the way.

-All your child really needs to function independently in this world is the basics.
+All your child really needs to function independently in this world are the basics.
 So if this isn’t her subject, it’s okay if all she learns is addition and subtraction.

 Just approach teaching this subject as you should approach anything else you do with your child: with lots of love and patience.